 2.1.
-High-Performance Computing enhanced Apache Big Data Stack

-An important but completed project gathered in Figure 2 much existing relevant systems software coming from either HPC or commodity Apache or other Big Data sources [14].
-We stopped collecting software names as although the active field was still generating new software names, we felt the message and even software architecture was clear and we did not gain anymore from increasing our collection which started in 2013 with just 35 members [15].
+High-Performance Computing enhanced Apache Big Data Stack sources [18].
+We stopped collecting software names as although the active field was still generating new software names, we felt the message and even software architecture was clear and we did not gain anymore from increasing our collection which started in 2013 with just 35 members [19].